 4. Ensure Your Site is Secure

-Google has stated that they prefer sites that use HTTPS — the secure version of HTTP.
+Google has stated they prefer sites that use HTTPS — the secure version of HTTP.
 In fact, they’ve even started giving a slight ranking boost to sites that use HTTPS.

 For real estate investors and agents, this is especially important because you’re often dealing with sensitive information like addresses, phone numbers, and email addresses.